mph-/lcapy/doc/schematics.rst

 - `label_nodes`: specifies which nodes to label (default `primary`).
 Its argument can either be `all`, `alpha` (node names starting with a letter), `none`, or `primary` (node names not starting with an underscore).

 - `label_ids`: specifies whether component ids are drawn (default `true`).

+- `label_delimiter`: controls the formatting of labels.
+The default is '='.
+This produces something like `V1=10 V`.
+If the delimiter is '\\' a stacked label is created with the component name above the component value.
+If the delimiter is '_', the component name and value are placed on opposite sides of the component.

+- `label_flip`: flips the position of the label.

 - `label_values`: specifies whether component values are drawn (default `true`).